Special Interest Group on Knowledge Discovery and Data Mining: Previous winners

 The ACM SIGKDD Best Paper Award (Best Research Track Paper) was given to 49 individuals between 1997 and 2014.
 Among these individuals, most are distinguished persons and established professionals with celebrated careers, who have made significant contributions to the field.

 Best Student Paper Award

 This only difference between "Best Student Paper Award" and "Best Paper Award (Best Research Track Paper)" is the limitation in competition.

 All authors participating the conference are considered equally for "Best Paper Award (Best Research Track Paper)", and the award does not limit competition to any particular region, population, or age group.

 However, "Best Student Paper Award" is limited to student authors only.
 "Best Student Paper Award" recognizes papers presented at the annual SIGKDD conference, with a student as a first author, that advance the fundamental understanding of the field of knowledge discovery in data and data mining.

 KDD-Cup

-SIGKDD sponsors the KDD Cup competition every year in conjunction with the annual conference.
+SIGKDD sponsors the KDD Cup data mining competition every year in conjunction with the annual conference.
 It is aimed at members of the industry and academia, particularly students, interested in KDD.